 Arrival: We can greet students at any time of day on arrivals day.
 If you have some flexibility, please plan to arrive in the afternoon, allowing some time to get settled in before dinner.
 Our first official meal will be dinner on Sunday (the dining hall is open 5pm–8pm), and there will be some optional activities throughout the day as students are getting settled in.
-If your flight options are more constrained, we prefer for students to arrive early in the morning (taking a red-eye on Saturday night and arriving Sunday morning) rather than late on Sunday evening; it is easier to have a day to adjust to camp, and orientation starts bright and early on Monday morning.
+If your flight options are more constrained, we prefer for students to arrive early on Sunday morning (taking a red-eye on Saturday night and arriving Sunday morning) rather than late on Sunday evening; it is easier to have a day to adjust to camp, and orientation starts bright and early on Monday morning.

 Students coming from outside the US: Be sure to bring your passport (with US visa, if required) and the invitation letter signed by the camp director, showing that you have qualified for Mathcamp 2023.

 Travelers under 15: Most airlines offer an "unaccompanied minor" (UM) service for children flying alone.
 Since we will meet each student at the airport and escort him or her to Colby College, Mathcamp does not recommend this service.
 However, some airlines require it for passengers under 15.
 The policies and cost (usually $25 - $125 each way) vary by airline; for more detailed information, visit your airline's webpage or see this summary.